frameworkmaestro/maestro-nette-extension/README.md

 # maestro-nette-extension
-Maestro as a Extension of Nette Framework
+Maestro as an extension for Nette Framework